 Is telematics worth it?

 This is a complicated and personal question.
 The answer depends on many factors, including but not limited to your tolerance for a perceived invasion of privacy.
+If this doesn’t bother you, telematics could significantly lower your insurance rates.

 Is telematics accurate?